 WHICH COMPANY PROVIDES THE BEST ONLINE TRAVEL INSURANCE POLICY?

 For my needs, World Nomads.
 However, the word ‘best’ is subjective to the individual in question, so let me explain my answer.
-[Quick note: WN is great for UK, US, and many other citizens, but for certain nationalities, the quotes come out super expensive.
-If I was from one of these countries, I might consider Globelink International travel insurance due to the high cost of WN in these situations.]
+[Quick note: WN is great for UK, US, and many other citizens, but for certain nationalities, the quotes come out super expensive.]

 I have been buying travel insurance for over a decade, starting when I went on my first big trip, travelling around the world on a round the world ticket for six months.
 As such, I have bought travel insurance from many different companies for many different purposes, refining my needs, but in recent years I have chosen only to use World Nomads travel insurance.
 When I am looking for travel insurance, the main options I consider (in order of importance) are: